charlessolar/Aggregates.NET/README.md

 - Message idempotency
 - Intelligent and configurable conflict resolution
 - Advanced performance logging
-- NO internal IOC container (NServicebus used for resolutions)
+- NO internal IOC container (NServiceBus used for resolutions)
+- Automatic configuration of competing consumers for event consumers

 Status